schnogz/minnesota-twitter-stream/README.md

 ========

 * Clone repo.
+* Ensure Node, NPM, and Bower are installed globally.
 * From root directory, run: `npm install`, `bower install` to pull dependencies.
 * Create a config directory at application root and add twitter.js.
+Twitter.js should export a module that is an object containing a Twitter consumer_key and consumer_secret.
+For example: module.exports = {
+        consumer_key: "abc123",
+        consumer_secret: "xyz987"
+    };s
 * To start the application server, from the root directory run: `node app`.
 * Browse to localhost:3000 and enjoy.